cie/eclog/README.md

 The `fail` export is an eclog with no solutions.

+Eclogs can be also called outside of a builder function: in this case they always return their first solution.

+Calling an eclog with parameters results in those parameters being passed to its builder functions.

 ## Future plans

 Store variables during the backtracking, e.g. for max depth or heuristics.